 5. Allow Adequate Time for Crane Planning and Operations

-Planning lifting work in advance and allowing for adequate time for lifting jobs can reduce crane risks as it gives you the opportunity to better manage people in a designated area, and allows time for pre-operation checks and inspections, as well as time to complete lifting tasks.
+Planning lifting work in advance and allowing for adequate time for lifting jobs can reduce crane risks.
+Adequate planning gives you the opportunity to better manage people in a designated area, perform pre-operation checks and inspections, as well as time to complete lifting tasks.

-Many accidents are due to carelessness, often from workers rushing through tasks or cutting corners.
-Allowing adequate time and ensuring safety procedures are followed, can greatly reduce this risk.
+Many accidents are due to carelessness – often caused by workers rushing through tasks or cutting corners.
+Allowing adequate time and ensuring safety procedures are followed can greatly reduce this risk.

 6. Review safety checklists or cards before operating the crane

 Crane operators are human and can make mistakes, so it’s critical that workplace health and safety procedures include written crane safety checklists and protocols.
-All employees should be encouraged to read these checklists so safety is a constant, top of mind presence in every workplace operating dangerous equipment like cranes.
+All employees should be encouraged to read these checklists so that safety is a constant, top of mind presence in every workplace that operates dangerous equipment like cranes.

 7. Use Crane Lifting Attachments that meet Australian Standards